deduce

 Generic (Formula)

-term ::= "<" identifier_list ">" term
+formula ::= "<" identifier_list ">" formula

 This parameterizes a formula by a list of type paremeters.
 For example, the following formula states that if the length of a list is 0, then the list must be empty.
 The type parameter <T> means that this formula applies to lists with any element type.